-Throughout most of the 1990s, bilateral trade between the United States and Jordan has been modest.
-In 1999, Jordan ranked as the United States' 101st largest trading partner in the world.
-Between 1992 and 1999, yearly bilateral trade flows between the United States and Jordan have stayed fairly constant, registering a low of \$275 million in 1992 and a high of nearly \$430 million in 1997.
-Trade between the United States and Jordan has been predominantly uni-directional, with the United States enjoying a healthy trade surplus.
-In some years, U.S. exports to Jordan have dwarfed U.S. imports from Jordan by a magnitude of more than 10:1.
-Table 2 provides an overview of the bilateral trade flows between the United States and Jordan by a magnitude of more than 10:1.
+Throughout the 1990s, bilateral trade between the United States and Jordan was modest.
+Between 1992 and 1999, yearly bilateral trade flows between the United States and Jordan stayed fairly constant, registering a low of \$275 million in 1992 and a high of nearly \$430 million in 1997.
+In 2000, Jordan ranked as the United States' 98th largest trading partner in the world with roughly \$385 million in trade turnover (imports plus exports).30 Trade between the United States and Jordan has been predominantly uni-directional, with the United States enjoying a healthy trade surplus.
+In many years, U.S. exports to Jordan have dwarfed U.S. imports from Jordan by a magnitude of more than 10:1.
+Table 2 provides an overview of the bilateral trade flows between the United States and Jordan between 1992 and 2000.